 Key Action Point: Use these tips and insights to guide you in creating a powerful video marketing strategy that drives results in every stage of the buyer journey.

-Video Marketing Trends and Statistics in 2019
+Top Video Marketing Trends and Statistics

 We’ve seen a video revolution for the past few years.
 There’s a reason it stands out as one of the most entertaining forms of content available today — it’s able to engage audiences far longer than any other content ever could.
 And marketers are quick to take advantage, with these reported statistics from Social Media Today to back it up.